iNavFlight/inav/docs/Settings.md

 ### osd_map2d_vmargin

-Vertical margin (both top and bottom) for OSD 2D map borders.
-The map items won't be drawn into any of the lines within this number.
+OSD 2D Map vertical margin (on top and bottom, lines the map won't use for drawing)

 | Default | Min | Max |
 | --- | --- | --- |